HITECHCRIME/HC_SG113_NTSWGA/README.md

 even if involves
 losses some abound

+from roots to the top
+that's the promise abound
 BRUJAS were RIGHT 'BOUT one thing
 MILLION OF FAILURES TO WIN YEAH

+AND EVEN IF I WIN WHAT'S IN MY HEART
+ALONE EVEN  HOLDS SYNERGY in ITS CORE
+IT'S ONLY FOR ME AS OTHERS ARE APART
+FROM MY THOUGHTS FROM MY STRATAS
+I GO CRAZY FROM

 all my thoughts used to roll with the tide fall with emotions, rationals, lost in the pride